1dot13/source/gamedir-languages/German_Version/GermanTranslatedMercs-ReadMe.txt

 - updates to Jimmy

-2016-03-13:
-- added Hitman (Relationship-files)
-- added Len (Relationship-files)
-- added Magic (Relationship-files)
-- added Scully (Relationship-files)
-- added Larry (Relationship-files)
-- added Vicki (Relationship-files)
-- added Fidel (Relationship-files)
-- added Fox (Relationship-files)
-- added Cliff (Relationship-files)
-- added Wolf (Relationship-files)
-- added Biff (Relationship-files)

 Status:
 -------
 - nearly weekly content updates
-- Carp and a small bunch of various files remaining (Snitch)
+- Carp and a small bunch of various Snitch-audiofiles remaining
 - polish/rework of already existing files